codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't trust a ladder.
-It will always let you down
+What happens to a frog's car when it breaks down?
+It gets toad.

 ## Home Server Up-Time